Caroline de Crespigny: Early life

 Caroline Champion de Crespigny was born Caroline Bathurst at Durham in 1797 into a political and literary family.
-At the time of her birth her father Rt Rev Dr Henry Bathurst (1744–1837) was prebendary canon at Durham Cathedral, later becoming Bishop of Norwich.
-Her uncle, Allen Bathurst, 1st Earl Bathurst (1684- 1775) was a Government minister and literary patron and friend of, amongst others, Laurence Sterne and William Congreve Her mother was Grace Coote, a sister of Sir Eyre Coote, a military governor of the Colony of Jamaica.
+At the time of her birth, her father Rt Rev Dr Henry Bathurst (1744-1837) was prebendary canon at Durham Cathedral, later becoming Bishop of Norwich.
+His uncle, Allen Bathurst, 1st Earl Bathurst (1684-1775) was a Government minister and literary patron and friend of, amongst others, Laurence Sterne and William Congreve Her mother was Grace Coote, a sister of Sir Eyre Coote, a military governor of the Colony of Jamaica.
 One of her siblings Benjamin Bathurst gained notoriety during the Napoleonic Wars by his sudden, unexplained disappearance.

-In her early twenties she may have been a mistress of Lord Byron as opined in letters by Julie Gmelin.
-Whilst this is a possibility it may also be dubious speculation from Gmelin, who also records her as an accomplished harpist and harpsichord player.
+In her early twenties she may have been a mistress of Lord Byron, as opined in letters by Julie Gmelin This is likely dubious speculation from Gmelin, who also records her as an accomplished harpist and harpsichord player.
 A number of watercolours also survive her.

 In July 1820 Caroline Bathurst married Anglican clergyman Heaton Champion de Crespigny (son of William Champion de Crespigny, 2nd Baronet), later Vicar of Neatishead in Norfolk, settling in Vevey in Switzerland where their first child Eyre was born in May 1821.
-Her husband was profligate, and family letters written by Bishop Bathurst reveal that by 1828 Rev. Heaton de Crespigny was seriously in debt and unable to provide for his wife and children, who were living at Cheltenham in serious destitution.
+Her husband was profligate, and family letters written by Bishop Bathurst reveal that by 1828 Rev. Heaton de Crespigny was seriously in debt and unable to provide for his wife and children, who were living at Cheltenham.
 In 1833, Rev. Heaton was declared legally insolvent.
 The relationship between the spouses effectively ended in 1837, when Bishop Bathurst died and Caroline de Crespigny inherited enough of an income to live independently.
-They had five sons, the youngest remained with his father fater the breakdown of their marriage.
+They had five sons, the youngest remained with his father after the breakdown of their marriage.